New Big Money Means Alcoa Corporation (AA) Investors Could Reap Benefit

 Alcoa Corporation (AA) Insider Activity

 A total of 51 insider transactions have happened at Alcoa Corporation (AA) in the last six months, with sales accounting for 14 and purchases happening 37 times.
-The most recent transaction is an insider purchase by Nevels James E, the company’s Director.
-SEC filings show that Nevels James E bought 400 shares of the company’s common stock on Jan 27 at a price of $17.50 per share for a total of $7000.0.
-Following the purchase, the insider now owns 32336.0 shares.
+The most recent transaction is an insider sale by Jones Tammi A, the company’s EVP & CHRO.
+SEC filings show that Jones Tammi A sold 4,214 shares of the company’s common stock on Mar 10 at a price of $31.91 per share for a total of $0.13 million.
+Following the sale, the insider now owns 6750.0 shares.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.